Part-time, 10-25 hours/week

-Reporting to the Education Manager, SITE Guide (SG) is responsible for engaging with the visitor and giving tours of the exhibition while monitoring the galleries and the security of the artwork and facility.
+Reporting to the Education Manager, SITE Guide (SG) is responsible for engaging with visitors, giving tours of SITE’s exhibitions, facilitating student art activities, and monitoring the galleries and the security of the artwork and facility.

 - Ability to stand for up to 3.5 hours at a time.
-Shifts are typically no longer than 8 hours (with a 1-hour break).
+Shifts are typically no longer than 8 hours.
 Breaks are paid.
 Occasionally SGs will be scheduled for longer shifts, but appropriate breaks will be scheduled to make sure SITE Guides don’t work more than 3.5 hours without a break.
+We welcome conversations about accommodations.

 - Weekend availability.
-SITE Guides are scheduled Wednesday through Sunday when exhibitions are on-view.
-SITE Guides may also be given the opportunity to lead tours for school groups on Mondays and Tuesdays in the Fall and Spring.
-SITE Guides may also have the opportunity to work afternoons/evenings to assist with SITE’s public programs and/or outside venue rentals.
+SITE Guides are scheduled Wednesday through Sunday (Thursday-Sunday from November through April) when exhibitions are on-view.
+SITE Guides may also be asked to work afternoons/evenings to assist with SITE’s public programs, events, and/or outside venue rentals.

 - Fluency in English is required, and fluency in Spanish is preferred.